OSGeo/PROJ-data/CONTRIBUTING.md

 ## How to remove a file

-* Edit copyright_and_licenses.csv to indicate the version in which it is removed
+* Edit copyright_and_licenses.csv to indicate the version in which it is removed in the "version_removed" column
-* Open files.geojson and move the corresponding entry to files_removed.geojson
+* Open files.geojson, move the corresponding entry to files_removed.geojson,
+  and add a "version_removed" property to the entry (identical to the one added in the "version_removed" column of the .csv file)
 * Remove the grid name in `travis/expected_main.lst`